Capital-News-Service/case-search-bot/README.md

 [lambda_function.py](lambda_function.py): This is the how the file must be formatted to be uploaded to AWS Lambda (Zipped in with dependencies).

-[script-sandbox.ipynb](script-sandbox.ipynb): Where ZI developed the code in a notebook.
+[script-sandbox.ipynb](script-sandbox.ipynb): Where I developed the code in a notebook.
 Useful to play around with.

 cases.json: json file containing latest results.
 Should just start as an empty ```{}```.
 Hosted in an S3 bucket.